B2B Growth Agency: Select, Vet, Onboard

 6 B2B Growth Agency Frameworks: How to Select, Vet, and Onboard the Right Partner

 Most agency selections fail because you're buying confidence, not capability.
-CMOs facing board-level pressure to restore predictable pipeline get stuck choosing between agency listicles that name candidates without methodology or generic checklists that leave you with vibes instead of a decision.
-These six frameworks solve that gap by providing the structured methodologies senior B2B marketing leaders actually use to evaluate, select, and onboard agency partners across SEO, PPC, content, email, and LinkedIn.
+CMOs under board-level pressure to restore predictable pipeline get stuck between two bad options: agency listicles that name candidates without methodology, or generic checklists that leave you with vibes instead of a decision.
+These six frameworks close that gap.
+They give senior B2B marketing leaders the structured methodologies actually used to evaluate, select, and onboard agency partners across SEO, PPC, content, email, and LinkedIn.

-Unlike typical selection content that ends at partner choice, these frameworks sequence from channel prioritization through 90-day activation, creating a defensible decision system that works under CFO scrutiny and board pressure.
+Typical selection content stops at partner choice.
+These frameworks go further, sequencing from channel prioritization through 90-day activation to create a defensible decision system that holds up under CFO scrutiny and board pressure.

 Framework 1 - The Channel-Fit Decision Matrix

-The Channel-Fit Decision Matrix is a tool developed by The Starr Conspiracy that maps your specific business context to optimal channel combinations and agency selection criteria.
-It organizes decision variables into three categories: market factors, company factors, and channel factors.
-Use the Channel-Fit Decision Matrix when you need to prioritize channels and find agencies with the right specialization mix before evaluating individual candidates.
+The Channel-Fit Decision Matrix is a tool developed by The Starr Conspiracy.
+It maps your specific business context to optimal channel combinations and agency selection criteria, organizing decision variables into three categories: market factors, company factors, and channel factors.
+Reach for it when you need to prioritize channels and find agencies with the right specialization mix before evaluating individual candidates.

 Decision Variables: